denysstar17/DisilFish-chessbot/README.md

 # DisilFish-chessbot
-Making chess bot by distilling Stockfish.
+Making a chess bot by distilling Stockfish.